-At African Conservation Experience we are long-term supporters of Care For Wild Africa, a project at one of the world’s largest rhino orphanages that is committed to rehabilitating the rhinos orphaned by poaching so that they can be successfully released back into their natural environment.
+At African Conservation Experience we are long-term supporters of Care for Wild Africa Rhino Sanctuary, a project at one of the world’s largest rhino orphanages that is committed to rehabilitating the rhinos orphaned by poaching so that they can be successfully released back into their natural environment.
 Whilst we try to convey how it looks and feels to head out to Africa and volunteer at the centre, hearing it first hand from somebody who we have helped to travel and work at the project can be extremely insightful.

 It all started with an unknown television show.
 It was the last Saturday in April 2016 and while flipping through the menu of television programs, the description of a travel show caught my eye.
 It was about rescuing rhinoceroses from extinction.
 I thought to myself “oh, that’s interesting”, considering I didn’t know rhinos were close to extinction.

-Immediately after watching the last half of this travel show, I visited Care for Wild Africa’s website, read it in its entirety, and watched some videos posted by past volunteers as well as other videos related to rhino poaching.
+Immediately after watching the last half of this travel show, I visited Care for Wild Africa Rhino Sanctuary’s website, read it in its entirety, and watched some videos posted by past volunteers as well as other videos related to rhino poaching.
 I was so moved by what I had read and seen that I knew right then where I would be travelling to next.

-That afternoon, I wrote an email message to African Conservation Experience (ACE), who had been mentioned in the show, asking several questions about volunteering at CFWA.
+That afternoon, I wrote an email message to African Conservation Experience, who had been mentioned in the show, asking several questions about volunteering at CFWA.
 They promptly answered my questions.
-After a telephone interview with Ellie from ACE, an application form was sent to me to complete.
+After a telephone interview with Ellie from the African Conservation Experience, an application form was sent to me to complete.

 During almost every lunch hour at work and every weekend at home, I obsessively scoured the internet for websites, articles and videos, looking to learn as much as I possibly could about CFWA and the issue of rhino poaching.
 The more I read and the more I viewed, the more impressed I became with CFWA.
 At the same time, though, I became more upset imagining the horrific scenes the young rhinos must have witnessed as they cruelly became orphans.
 With these mixed emotions, I was convinced I had made the right decision to volunteer.
 This trip was not only something I wanted to do, but it was something I felt I had to do.